-Eclipse Capra is a traceability management tools.
+Eclipse Capra is a traceability management tool.
 It allows the creation of trace links between arbitrary artefacts, provides features to edit them and keep them consistent, and visualise the relationships between them.
 This includes traceability matrices and graph visualisations that are helpful for reporting and change impact analysis.

-Once these trace links are established, Capra offers features to manage them.
-If a model element that is linked to is moved, e.g., Capra will notify the user and allow changing the link accordingly.
+Once trace links are established, Eclipse Capra offers features to manage them.
+If a model element that is linked to is moved, e.g., Eclipse Capra will notify the user and allow changing the link accordingly.
 The same support is given for model elements that are deleted or renamed.
 Quick fixes are available to fix most isses in a semi-automatic fashion.

-Capra also offers a visualisation of the trace links that allows developers to traverse the relationships established through the links and understand how the different artefacts are connected.
+Eclipse Capra also offers a visualisation of the trace links that allows developers to traverse the relationships established through the links and understand how the different artefacts are connected.
 This is helpful when assessing the impact a change has (e.g., which design artefacts need to be adapted when a requirement has changed?) or when trying to understand how the design artefacts in a complex development project are connected.
-In addition, Capra can display traceability matrices, as requested by standards like ISO 26262.
+In addition, Eclipse Capra can display traceability matrices, as requested by standards like ISO 26262.

 The tool is highly extensible.
 The meta-model used for the traceability links can easily be adapted to a specific end-user's needs.
-Capra's modular architecture allows exchanging the persistence, the visualisation, and the management modules easily.
+Eclipse Capra's modular architecture allows exchanging the persistence, the visualisation, and the management modules easily.
 New adapters for additional artefacts can easily be added without re-compilation.
 This allows end-users to customise almost every aspect of the tool if needed.
 At the same time, we provide sensible defaults that will allow the majority of users to use Capra out of the box without extensive configuration.

-The Capra Logo contains content created by others who were gracious enough to share their work with us:
+The Eclipse Capra Logo contains content created by others who were gracious enough to share their work with us: